HyVar/gentoo_to_mspl/PORTAGE.md

    A package is *stable* if that intersection contains no testing architecture (i.e., architecture prefixed with `~`).
  - [**(UN)**](https://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package) [**MASK**](https://wiki.gentoo.org/wiki/Knowledge_Base:Masking_a_package)
    In portage, package can be masked so they will never be installed.
-   Masked package can also be unmasked by the user so he can install it nonetheless (assuming the risk that it could break something on the computer).
+   Masked package can also be unmasked by the user so he can install it nonetheless (assuming the risk that it could break something in his system).
  - [**LICENSE**](https://www.gentoo.org/glep/glep-0023.html)
    This variable is a constraint (that uses a syntax identical to the one in REQUIRED_USE) that lists the licenses under which the package is distributed.
    This is essential, as installing a package means accepting one of its distribution licenses, which is legally binding.